Documents

 Surgeon for the 2nd New Jersey Battalion

-Dr. Lewis Howell was the twin brother of Richard Howell.
-Lewis Howell was a participant in the Greenwich Tea Party.
-Dr. Howell was the Surgeon for the 2nd New Jersey Regiment from December 1774 until his death on 5 June 1778.
+Dr. Lewis Howell was the twin brother of Richard Howell.1 Lewis Howell was a participant in the Greenwich Tea Burning.2 Dr. Howell served as Surgeon for the 2nd New Jersey Regiment.3

 Revolutionary War Correspondence

-This page collects excerpts from primary source correspondence — drawn from The Writings of George Washington and the George Washington Papers at the Library of Congress — documenting Major Richard Howell’s role as an intelligence officer and field commander during the Revolutionary War.
+This page collects excerpts from primary source correspondence, drawn from The Writings of George Washington and the George Washington Papers at the Library of Congress, documenting Major Richard Howell’s role as an intelligence officer and field commander during the Revolutionary War.1

 Richard Howell’s Intelligence Operations, 1778–1779#